 How much time have you got?
 Planning a wedding can take as little as six weeks, or as long as six years.
 The length of time really depends on you, what you want and the details you want to create.

 Planning your wedding should be fun.
 It should give you a chance to be creative.
-For instance, pitching in ideas like hiring casino games (from firms similar to Casino Hire) like blackjack, roulette, or stud poker to supply a constant source of entertainment to your guests can highlight your creativity.
+For instance, pitching in ideas like Casino Hire with games like blackjack, roulette, or stud poker to supply a constant source of entertainment to your guests can highlight your creativity.
 Or perhaps pitching the idea of chocolate fountain can represent your creative muscles.
 Or giving chocolates wrapped in customized “Thank You” wrappers (As wedding favours) can portray your creativity.

 Anyway, remember, planning your wedding should be an opportunity for you to enjoy designing your once in a lifetime event.
 For some people though, wedding planning can be stressful.
 Not giving yourself enough time to plan is one reason for this stress.
 Or having too much time and adding lots of ‘extras’ can also be a reason for the stress to pile up.
 And, while solutions like these stress drops can help give you some relief, there are also some things that you should consider when planning your wedding in order to minimise the stress as much as possible.

 The more complicated your wedding, the more time you’ll need.
 If you want to get married in two months, you can.
 Absolutely.
 But you might not have the time to delicately craft and create your own invites.
 However, if you’re not so fond of breaking your head with all the planning, you can get Married whenever you please with the help of a wedding planner who could do all the planning for you.
 You might not be able to make all the decorations yourself.
 What are you happy to compromise on?
 What are you 100% set on having, and how much time will that non-negotiable task take?
 Factor this into your planning timescale.

 So how long do you really need to plan a wedding?